Andrew Reynolds (skateboarder): "Madness"

 Called "Madness" by Reynolds himself, he experiences a "condition" while skateboarding that has been perceived as a mild form of obsessive compulsive disorder, even though an official diagnosis has not been confirmed.
 In a 2007 episode of the online show "Epicly Later'd" the Vice YouTube channel depicted an example of the "Madness" while Reynolds was filming a trick in San Francisco, California.: "And he's gonna walk right up to the top and tap the wall three times.
 And then he comes and checks it [the area where the trick is being performed] again.
 He's gonna say, 'Lance, Beagle, Mike' ... ready?
 [Reynolds] 'Lance?' ...
 'Beagle?' ...
 'Mike?'

-Reynolds explained in the Vice interview:

-Like, before I go to bed at night, I go to the door, and I lock it ... nine times, but, like, three, three, three; three, three, three; three, three, three; and I do that ... three times.
-And, then, sometimes I'm layin' down, and I'm, like, "Did I do it?", and I go back.
-And then it's once I do that, then it has to be the nine, the whole thing—three, three, three, three, three, three—three time.
-And, then, if I messed up and did it, then I have to do that whole thing three times.
-You know what I mean?

 As part of the DVD release of the Emerica video Stay Gold, a bonus section on the "Madness" was included.
 While watching footage of his pre-trick behaviour, Reynolds states, "I don't know what I'm doing right here.
 Ha ha.
 I don't know.
 Like, if you would've told me if someone would've told me, 'You rolled up, without trying a noseslide, twenty times, or thirty times, I woulda said, "Nuh.
 You're wrong."
-Professional skateboarder and teammate Jerry Hsu explained in the same video:

-Well, lately, he's been really into being healthy and exercising.
-I'm rooming with him right now, and it's like we're in a gym; the room is like a gym, where he's just constantly eating bananas and only healthy stuff.
-He's stretching all the time and it's only to get tricks, that's what he says.
-He's just like, "I just gotta do whatever I can to get tricks."
-Do everything he possibly can to do it just the way he pictured it.
-He's totally obsessive about it and it's really rad; I like it.